front-commerce/developers.front-commerce.com/source/docs/advanced/features/flash-messages.md

 ---
 id: flash-messages
 title: Flash Messages
+description: Your server actions may need to display information to the User after a redirection.
+This guide explains how to use Front-Commerce's flash messages to achieve this.
 ---

-Your server actions may need to display information to the User after a redirection.
+**Front-Commerce 2.3 introduced a "flash message" mechanism to allow developers to implement ephemeral messages without boilerplate**.
 It can be useful on a confirmation URL or for return endpoints (for instance when a Customer comes back on your website from a third-party service).

-For these use cases, **Front-Commerce 2.3 introduced a "flash message" mechanism to allow developers to implement ephemeral messages without boilerplate**.
-This section documents how you could use them.

 ## Add flash messages server side